Germany detects first mpox variant Ib case – DW – 10/22/2024

 Germany detects first mpox variant Ib caseOctober 22, 2024

-Germany's disease control agency the Robert Koch Institute (RKI) announced on Tuesday that an mpox infection that occurred abroad had been detected in the country.
+Germany's disease control agency the Robert Koch Institute (RKI) announced on Tuesday that an mpox infection that was contracted abroad had been detected in the country.

 The RKI said that, despite the detection, it did not believe there was now a greater risk to the wider population.